Popup Items in Blazor Dropdown Menu Component

 Icons

-The popup action item have an icon or image to provide visual representation of the action.
-To place the icon on a popup item, set the IconCss property to e-icons with the required icon CSS.
+Popup action items can display an icon or image to visually represent the action.
+To add an icon to a popup item, set the IconCss property to e-icons with the required icon CSS.
 By default, the icon is positioned to the left side of the popup action item.

 In the following sample, the icons for edit, delete, mark as read and like message menu items are added using the IconCss property.